 - Roast the red bell pepper (check the technique above).

 - Season the patties without overworking the meat, mix and form 4 nicely compressed patties.

-- On a grill, pan or BBQ medium-high heat, add the patties for 4 minutes minimum before flipping them (check the sides of the patty to see the cooking line).
+- On a grill, pan or BBQ medium-high heat, add the patties for 4 minutes minimum before flipping them (check the sides of the patties to see the cooking line).

-- Add the cheese, 1-2 minutes before the end of cooking.
+- Add the Manchego cheese, 1-2 minutes before the end of cooking.

 - Cook the meat to your favorite doneness.